Legal

 8. International Users

-• Your data will be transferred to the United States
+• Your data will be transferred to and processed in the United States

 9. Children's Privacy